Basically, I read Graham Lord’s “Niv” biography on holiday a couple of years ago and ended up more interested in Hjördis’ life than David’s.

 “There are also some serious double standards at work here.
 His second wife is excoriated for her infidelities while Niven’s are laughed off as a part of his incurable randyness.
 Long before the end of this book I was firmly on the side of Hjördis, the unfortunate second Mrs Niven, but the author and Niven’s close friends clearly do not believe the old adage that there are two sides to every story.”

-There is also the hope that people who actually knew Hjördis will feel that they can contribute.
+Putting the story on a public platform was also done in the hope that people who actually knew Hjördis will feel that they can contribute, to balance the opinions of David’s friends.

 Me?
 Oh.
 I’m 53 (though look 51 in low lighting conditions, I hope) and live on the south coast of England with my wife and two teenage daughters.
 I’m not a movie buff, or a journalist, or Swedish, or a relative of either Niven.